MarianOforiYeboah/Business-Intelligence-Presentation/README.md

 # Social Media and Mental Health Analysis
-This repository exclusively contains the documentation and resources for my Business Intelligence Presentation, "Social Media and Mental Health Analysis."
-This presentation is an integral part of the Team ETL…
+This repository is solely dedicated to the documentation and resources of my Business Intelligence Presentation, "Social Media and Mental Health Analysis."
+It contains all the necessary documentation and resources related to our comprehensive analysis of social media data and its profound impact on mental health.
+It explores unparalleled insights, trends, and actionable recommendations.